Local analysis of fast magnetic reconnection: Reconnection due to footpoint motion

 \subsection{Constraint of force balance}

-In the solar corona, the timescale of the footpoint flow is generally far longer that the time for shear Alfv\'en waves to propagate from one field line interception to the other.
-Force balance them implies $dK_0/ds=0$.
+In the solar corona, the timescale of the footpoint flow is generally far longer than the time for shear Alfv\'en waves to propagate from one field line interception to the other.
+Force balance then implies $dK_0/ds=0$.

 The constraint $\vec{\nabla}\cdot\vec{j}=0$ is mathematically equivalent to